Vyrahk/polkadot-wiki/docs/general/bug-bounty.md

 Responsible investigation and reporting include, but isn't limited to, the following:

-- Don't violate the privacy of other users, destroy data, etc.
+- Don't violate the privacy of other users, destroy etc.
 - Don't defraud or harm Polkadot network or its users during your research; you should make a good faith effort not to interrupt or degrade our services.
 - Don't target the validators' physical security measures, or attempt to use social engineering,